-But his flying days almost ended in August 1942 when he was severely wounded and blinded in his right eye while attacking a flight of US Navy dive-bombers over Guadalcanal.
-Despite his partial vision, he returned to combat and fought additional battles over Iwo Jima and the home islands.
-On 18 August 1945, shortly before Japan's surrender aboard the USS Missouri, Sakai led the final aerial battle of World War II when his flight intercepted two B-32 reconnaissance bombers over the home islands.
 Following the war, Sakai endured poverty, hunger, illness, and even the death of his wife.
-In his own words, this was ".a bitter struggle--far worse than any I had known in combat."
-Today, however, Sakai operates a successful printing business he began with the brothers and widows of his comrades who died in the war.
-In a strange twist of fate, Sakai has found friendship with many of the men he fought in the air.
+In his own words, this was “a bitter struggle–far worse than any I had known in combat.”
+Sakai later went on to operate a successful printing business he began with the brothers and widows of his comrades who died in the war.
+In a strange twist of fate, Sakai found friendship with many of the men against whom he fought in the air.